MesCalRan/chained_animations_pk/README.md

 ## Features

-TODO: List what your package can do.
-Maybe include images, gifs, or videos.

 ## Getting started

-TODO: List prerequisites and provide or point to information on how to start using the package.

 ## Usage

-•Declare some controllers in a stateful widget like this;
+•Declare an EntranceExitController or EmphasisController in a stateful widget like this;

 late EntranceExitController entranceExitController;
 late EmphasisController emphasisController;